The 25 Best Kinetic Typography Animation Video Examples Across Use Cases

 You patch up one hole, and something else rips open.
 You bring peace to one region, and war breaks out in another.
 You rebuild after…

-This video for the World Relief - Justice conference makes a point and drives it home.
+This video for the World Relief - Justice conference makes an important point and drives it home.

-Sometimes it’s difficult to imagine how something so small can have an effect on something so big.”
+Sometimes it’s difficult to imagine how something small can have an effect on something big, like if you ride your bicycle to work, wondering if it’s really making a dent in climate change, for example.

-Through minimal typography, the Canadian Cancer Society aims to draw the viewer’s attention to the numbers and how!
+But through minimal typography, the Canadian Cancer Society draws the viewer’s attention to the real numbers, and how!

 The film gets straight to the point and makes you realize just how much change we’re actually capable of if we just start small.